‘Dream On’ started. I was at the kitchen counter making sandwiches.

-It’s a thing with me—to sing at times—especially as they eat breakfast while I make their lunches for school.
+It’s a thing with me—to sing—especially as they eat breakfast while I make their lunches for school.
 It’s also good talk time (with topics ranging from silly to serious).
 We discuss school, what they’re studying, they ask me about stories I’m working on… and we talk about travel, places we’ve been and where we want to go.
-And I find ways to talk about life (often my stories are a good segue for that).
+And I talk about life (often my stories are a good segue for that).

-I had my Kindle Fire HDX, sitting on the kitchen table Bluetoothed to our home music system.
-[I really enjoy the rich sound from the speakers set in the high ceilings and bass thrum from the subwoofer on the floor in the corner.]
-We enjoy new music but do play a lot of oldies: 60s and 70s (era of my youth) mostly with some from the 50s to take it way, way, back.
-My twins are probably the only kids in their grade that know all the words to Zager & Evans ‘In The Year 2525.’
+I had my Kindle sitting on the kitchen table Bluetoothed to our home music system.
+[I relish the rich sound from the speakers set in the high ceilings and bass thrum from the subwoofer on the floor in the corner.]
+We enjoy new music but play a lot of oldies: 60s and 70s (era of my youth) with some from the 50s to take it way, way, back.
+My twins are the only kids in their grade that know all the words to Zager & Evans ‘In The Year 2525.’
 And a whole slew of songs from The Temptations (you should hear them sing ‘Ball of Confusion’), Johnny Rivers and Bad Company and other greats from back then.
-We were recently on a Styx kick, pre-Mr. Roboto songs).
+We were recently on a Styx kick, pre-Mr. Roboto songs.

 “How do you learn from fools, dad?”

 I turned the volume down (sorry, Steven Tyler).
 “Well,” I sat at the end of the table.
 “It’s important to pay attention to all kinds of people around you.
-But mostly those close to you that you might listen to or think you can learn from.
-You have to watch to see how they act and interact; what they say and do, especially the impression they give you.
+But mostly those close you might listen to or think you can learn from.
+Watch to see how they act and interact; what they say and do, especially the impression they give you.
 And then compare that to reality.”

 Alpha’s bagel kicked up in the toaster.
 I got it for her and brought it and the not-really-butter spread she likes to the table.
 [I’m a butter believer so look down on such pretenders, but she loves it.]
 I explained what I meant.
 “Does what they say and do make sense.”